Reviews You Can Rely On

 The Kelty Biggie lives up to its name.
 Its extra-long and extra-wide dimensions are designed to keep two people comfortably covered while making for a luxurious wrap for one.
 It has a soft underside that doesn't get sticky-feeling like other blankets.
 The square baffles keep the insulation in place, and it's a nice weight for snugglers or sleepers who like this feature.
 Best of all, it's very inexpensive relative to the rest of the pack.

-The Kelty Biggie sports generous dimensions.
-As a result, it is one of the heaviest and bulkiest blankets in our lineup, which slightly limits its versatility.
-We like that you can purchase it in various fun and playful patterns, but this is a personal preference.
-It also lacks any meaningful water resistance and takes on a damp feel in heavy humidity.
-Nevertheless, the Kelty Biggie is a terrific blanket to have on hand for backyard cookouts or a kids' sleepover, and the value really can't be beaten.
-Campers searching for a lightweight, weather-resistant blanket should check out the compressible Rumpl Down Puffy.
+The generous dimensions of the Kelty Biggie make it one of the heaviest and bulkiest blankets we tested, which slightly limits its versatility.
+We like that Kelty Biggie is available in various fun and playful patterns, but this is a personal preference.
+It also does not offer any meaningful water resistance and takes on a damp feel in heavy humidity.
+Drawbacks aside, the Kelty Biggie is an excellent blanket to have on hand for backyard cookouts or a kids' sleepover, and the value really can't be beaten.

 camping blanket - the soft underside of the kelty biggie is cozy to wrap up in, but it...